 Palm Court Grill

 The Palm Court Grill is the hotel’s signature restaurant.
 The seating spills into the ornate lobby and the eclectic menu features steak, seafood, and a variety of other splendid pasta and dinner dishes.
-The buildings’ historic architecture and delicious food complement the impeccable service of the Davenport staff.
+The building's historic architecture and delicious food complement the impeccable service of the Davenport staff.
 Aside from being a Wine Spectator Award of Excellence recipient winner, The Palm Court Grill also has some famous dishes like the Crab Louis salad.
 Chef Edward Mathieu created this salad over a century ago for the owner, Louis Davenport.
 The hotel still serves the salad according to the century-old recipe and complements it with a dash of contemporary spice.
-Offering choice cuts of beef, fresh fish and crab, with the region’s finest wines, the Palm Court Grill Menu will not disappoint.
+Offering choice cuts of beef, fresh fish, and crab, with the region’s finest wines, the Palm Court Grill Menu will not disappoint.
 The Davenport starts with the best Midwest corn-fed beef available for all their house steaks, prime rib, and French dip sandwiches.
 Finish off your meal with any of the Palm Court’s house-made desserts, believed to be the best in the city.
 Some dessert fan favorites you should try when you visit the Palm Court Grill include the popular chocolate ganache tort, apple crisp, creme brulee, or the famous Davenport sundae topped with the hotel's signature peanut brittle.

-Open daily for breakfast, lunch, and dinner, The Palm Court Grill features seating for groups up to 30 people and a full menu.
-Known for their traditional champagne Sunday brunch served in the hotel’s grand ballroom, it is an over the top affair that features champagne, decadent desserts, and much more.
+Open daily for breakfast, lunch, and dinner, The Palm Court Grill features seating for groups of up to 30 people and a full menu.
+Known for their traditional champagne Sunday brunch served in the hotel’s grand ballroom, it is an over-the-top affair that features champagne, decadent desserts, and much more.
 For special events, reserve the private dining room for a peaceful setting for wedding rehearsal dinners, birthdays, and luncheons for generations of guests.
 If people-watching is your thing, you’ll enjoy the tables set in the historic lobby.
 Plus, tables near the fireplace offer classy and cozy feels.
 Find a meal for any appetite throughout the day.

 Peacock Room Lounge